Divorce American Style: Plot

 On the night before the Harmon divorce becomes final, all three couples meet to celebrate the success of their plans.
-At a nightclub, a hypnotist pulls Barbara from the audience and puts her into a trance.
+At a nightclub, the real-life hypnotist Pat Collins pulls Barbara from the audience and puts her into a trance.
 After inducing her into performing a mock striptease, she instructs Barbara to kiss her true love.
 Barbara plants one on Richard, and they realize they love each other too much to go through with the divorce.
 An undeterred Nelson immediately tries to get Nancy interested in Big Al.